Somebody make these with purple sweet potatoes and send me some pics plz?

 - Avocado + Mango + Sticky Coconut Rice + Black Sesame

 - Avocado + Grapefruit + Ginger + Macadamia Nuts

 Read on for the Watermelon, Avocado and Fresh Herb Salad recipe.

 Peanut Butter and Jelly Cupcakes: small yellow cakes filled with organic raspberry preserves, and topped with Salted Peanut Butter Frosting.
-These sweet little vegan treats are certain to be crowd-pleasers, honestly, who doesn’t like PB and J?
-Combine that flavor with cupcakes and you’ve got yourself one tasty dessert!
-The frosting is nice because the peanut butter mellows out the sweetness of the frosting and is balanced with a pinch of salt.
+These sweet little vegan treats are sure crowd-pleasers, because honestly, who doesn’t like PB and J?
+Combine that flavor with cupcakes and you’ve got yourself a tasty dessert!
+The frosting is perfect because the peanut butter mellows out the sweetness of the frosting and is balanced with a pinch of salt.
 Feel free to use whatever your favorite jam or jelly is, mine has always been raspberry…with the seeds.